1200 E California Blvd

 Each apartment has its own meter for gas and/or electricity usage.
 For the Graduate Lottery contract the number of roommates in the apartment during the billing cycle designates how the bill will be split up.
 For instance, if we receive a gas bill for $200.00 and there are four roommates residing in that apartment during that entire billing cycle, each roommate will be billed $50.00.
 It is always split evenly and we always chargeback the exact amount from the Gas Company and the City of Pasadena.
 If a roommate moves out of an apartment during the middle of a billing cycle, the system pro-rates the utilities for that student and the remainder is split evenly amongst the other residents.

 Due to the varying billing cycles and time, it takes to receive, process, and charge utility bills, you may see utility charges after moving out of Caltech Housing.
 For example, a resident who departs in December will still see utility charges on their February or March Bursar bill.

 Additionally, our system recognizes contract dates instead of individual residents.
 If a contract starts or stops in the middle of a billing cycle, the system will split one bill into two separate line items.
 This is usually noticeable at the beginning or end of the Housing contract/lease if you stay in one location for longer than one contract/lease period.
+Or if you move locations during a billing period.
 For example, a billing cycle that begins on August 21 and ends on September 20 will appear on your Bursar statement as two separate utility charges because of the housing contract/lease start date (Sept 1).